Integer inequalities between knot invariants, skein tree depth and delta-crossing numbers: Inequality relating and

-For a fixed knot $K$ take its diagram $D_1$ that minimizes its delta-crossing number, i.e. $D_1$ has $n$ delta-crossings where $n=c_{\Delta}(K)$.
-Each delta-crossing is one of four possible delta-crossings $S, T, U, W$, as in Figure \ref{STUWb} (see \cite{NSS15}).
+\begin{proof} Let $K$ be a knot, and take a knot diagram $D_1$ realizing $c_{\Delta}(K)=n$, i.e. $D_1$ is a minimal delta-crossing diagram with $n$ delta-crossing tangles.
+Each delta-crossing tangle in $D_1$ can be one of four types (often labeled $S$, $T$, $U$, or $W$) as classified in \cite{NSS15}, see Figure \ref{STUWb}.

+We will construct a skein tree for $K$ by resolving each of these delta-crossings in at most two steps, thereby showing $td(K)\le 2n$.

-We will travel around the knot diagram and make changes inside each consecutive delta crossing to obtain a trivial link.
-This construction will give us the desired skein tree we want to prove our inequality.
-Without loss of generality, we assume that the first met delta crossing is of type $S$ (the other possibilities are dealt with by an easy analogy).
-It is well-known that if we made the diagram ascending by the classical crossing changes then the link diagram would be a diagram of a trivial link.
+Without loss of generality, assume the first delta-crossing encountered as we traverse $D_1$ is of type $S$ (the other cases $T$, $U$, $W$ are analogous).
+A delta-crossing contains six crossing arcs (labeled $a,b,c,d,e,f$); if we perform a certain crossing change within the delta tangle, we can make the diagram locally descending along one arc of the tangle.
+It is well-known that if we made the diagram descending by the classical crossing changes then the link diagram would be a diagram of a trivial link.
 Consider this delta-crossing as one shown in Figure \ref{delta_tee} top (root position).
-Without loss of generality, we assume that we travel from in $a\to d$ direction.
-Because it is a delta-crossing, the $a\to d$ arc alternates, we can only make at most one crossing change on $a\to d$ to obtain our ascending diagram procedure.
+Without loss of generality, we assume that we travel in the $a\to d$ direction.
+Because it is a delta-crossing, the $a\to d$ arc alternates, we are able to make at most one crossing change on $a\to d$ to obtain our descending diagram procedure.
 Let it be the crossing marked by a dashed red circle.

 We proceed to produce the two child diagrams in the skein tree as shown.
-If in the left child, the ascending procedure forces us to make the crossing changes in the delta-crossing (outside $a\to d$ arc) then we create from this diagram two more child diagrams as shown in the figure (resolving crossing is marked by a dashed red circle).
+If in the left child, the descending procedure forces us to make the crossing changes in the delta-crossing (outside $a\to d$ arc) then we create from this diagram two more child diagrams as shown in the figure (resolving crossing is marked by a dashed red circle).
 It is not mandatory, as indicated by the question mark in the figure.
 In the case of the right child of the root diagram, we always make its skein resolution.